Bad credit loans

 Representative Example: If you borrow £1,800 over 24 months at an annual interest rate of 41.2% (fixed), Representative 49.9% APR, you would pay £111.28 per month.
 The total amount repayable will be £2670.72

 Can a bad credit loan improve my credit score?

 Yes, depending on how well you use it, but the benefits won’t be immediate.

 In the first instance, a bad credit loan could have a slight negative impact on your credit rating because it’ll a) increase the amount of credit against your name, and b) leave an application trace on your report (the more applications you made the greater the damage).

 However, if you use your bad credit loan responsibly - and by that, we mean sticking to all your monthly repayments on time and in full - over time you could gradually improve your score and show lenders you’re less of a risk.

 Learn more about how to improve your credit rating for good.

 - You’ve got more chance of being accepted for the credit you need - whether you’ve got a patchy history of managing money or not.

-- If you stick to the terms of your agreement you could actually improve your credit score and unlock more competitive offers in the future.
+- If you stick to the terms of your agreement and repay your loan on time, you could actually improve your credit score and unlock more competitive offers in the future.